Tupac Shakur: 1971–1988: Early life

 In the 1980s, Shakur's mother found it difficult to find work and struggled with drug addiction.
 In 1984, his family moved from New York City to Baltimore, Maryland.
 Beginning in 1984, when Shakur was 13, he lived in the Pen Lucy neighborhood with his mother and younger sister at 3955 Greenmount Ave.
 The home was a two-story rowhouse that had been subdivided into two separate rental units; the Shakur family lived on the first floor.
 After his death, the block was renamed Tupac Shakur Way.

 While living in Baltimore, Shakur attended eighth grade at Roland Park Middle School, then ninth grade at Paul Laurence Dunbar High School.
 He transferred to the Baltimore School for the Arts in the tenth grade, where he studied acting, poetry, jazz, and ballet.
 He performed in Shakespeare plays—the themes of which he identified in patterns of gang warfare—and as the Mouse King in The Nutcracker ballet.
 At the Baltimore School for the Arts, Shakur befriended actress Jada Pinkett, who became the subject of some of his poems ("Jada" and "The Tears in Cupid's Eyes").
 With his friend Dana "Mouse" Smith as a beatbox, he won competitions for the school's best rapper.
 Known for his humor, he was popular with all crowds of students.
 He listened to a diverse range of music that included Kate Bush, Culture Club, Sinéad O'Connor, and U2.

-Upon connecting with the Baltimore Young Communist League USA, Shakur dated Mary Baldridge, who was the daughter of the director of the local chapter of the Communist Party USA.
+Shakur dated Mary Baldridge, who was the daughter of the director of the local chapter of the Communist Party USA.
 In 1988, Shakur moved to Marin City, California, an impoverished community in the San Francisco Bay Area.
 In nearby Mill Valley, he attended Tamalpais High School, where he performed in several theater productions.
 Shakur did not graduate from high school, but later earned his GED.